sugiya-y/my_qmk_firmware/docs/config_options.md

 * `#define FORCE_NKRO`
   * NKRO by default requires to be turned on, this forces it on during keyboard startup regardless of EEPROM setting.
 NKRO can still be turned off but will be turned on again if the keyboard reboots.
-* `#define STRICT_LAYER_RELEASE`
+* `#define PREVENT_STUCK_MODIFIERS`
-  * force a key release to be evaluated using the current layer stack instead of remembering which layer it came from (used for advanced cases)
+  * stores the layer a key press came from so the same layer is used when the key is released, regardless of which layers are enabled

 ## Behaviors That Can Be Configured